 What You're Staying In

-The Monument Hotel classification means strict conservation requirements supervised by Prado experts apply to every intervention.
+The Monument Hotel classification means strict conservation requirements supervised by Prado experts apply to every intervention in the building.
 Guests are sleeping inside a listed monument.
+The original Caliphal arch in the courtyard is not a reproduction: it is a structural element that was here when the building was an Islamic school in the 15th century.
 No other Andalusian property can say that.

 For other historically layered stays in Córdoba: Hospes Palacio del Bailío has Roman ruins visible through the restaurant floor; the Parador de Córdoba is built on a Caliphal palace site from the 10th century.